The following professionals lent their expertise to this article:

 What job opportunities are available for medical assistants in New Mexico?

-The highest demand is in urban areas like Albuquerque, Santa Fe, and Las Cruces, but rural healthcare facilities also need trained MAs.
-New Mexico’s large Native American and Spanish-speaking populations create a strong demand for bilingual medical assistants.
+Job openings are available throughout the state, with the highest demand found in urban areas like Albuquerque, Santa Fe, and Las Cruces, but rural healthcare facilities also need trained MAs.
+And with New Mexico’s large Native American and Spanish-speaking populations, there’s a strong demand for bilingual medical assistants.

 Certifications and Continuing Education in New Mexico